micmejia/bible-dump/NKJV/Esther/Esth 1.md

 ###### 1
-Now it came to pass in the days of Ahasuerus[^a] (this _was_ the Ahasuerus who reigned over one hundred and twenty-seven provinces, from India to Ethiopia),
+Now it came to pass in the days of Ahasuerus (this _was_ the Ahasuerus who reigned over one hundred and twenty-seven provinces, from India to Ethiopia),

 ###### 2
-in those days when King Ahasuerus sat on the throne of his kingdom, which _was_ in Shushan[^b] the [^c]citadel,
+in those days when King Ahasuerus sat on the throne of his kingdom, which _was_ in Shushan the citadel,

 ###### 3
 _that_ in the third year of his reign he made a feast for all his officials and servants--the powers of Persia and Media, the nobles, and the princes of the provinces _being_ before him--